Airship Management Services: Roles

 Airships have been used as advertising and promotional vehicles and for the carriage of passengers, but also as television camera platforms, broadcast relay stations and as surveillance vehicles from which various sensors can be operated.
 AMS developed these applications with numerous clients, including Westinghouse, Northrop Grumman, the U.S. Navy, Defense Advanced Research Projects Agency (DARPA), the U.S. Army, the British Ministry of Defence, the NYPD's Counterterrorism Division (for security surveillance), and Woods Hole Oceanographic Institution (WHOI) for environmental surveys.

 During the 2008 GOP Presidential Primary, AMS operated the Ron Paul Blimp.

 One Sky-ship, Santos-Dumont (named for Alberto Santos-Dumont), was used to operate in the Caribbean for the Special Anti-Crime Unit of Trinidad & Tobago (SAUTT) providing security surveillance.
 During April 2009, this ship provided aerial surveillance over the 5th Summit of the Americas in Port-of-Spain.

-Hybrid airship technologies

-AMS has played a significant role in developing hybrid airships, specifically the Airlander 10, which blends helium-based buoyancy and aerodynamic lift.
-This innovation supports sustainable aviation, requiring less energy and offering versatility in cargo and passenger operations.
-In 2023, Air Nostrum Group doubled its preorders to 20 Airlander 10 airships, signaling increasing market interest.
-Production started in 2024, with initial services launching by 2028.